Compassionate support for hurting people

 Feeling better is within reach.

-It can feel uncomfortable or unfamiliar to advocate for your own wellbeing, but taking the step towards seeking support for yourself is a big step towards creating positive change in your life.
-You can do this.
+It can feel uncomfortable or unfamiliar to advocate for your own well-being, but seeking support is a big step towards creating positive change in your life.
+You can do this, and I'm here to help.